matiqn18/BackupSQL/README.md

 # BackupSQL

-BackupSQL is a Python script for creating SQL backups of MySQL databases.
-It connects to a MySQL database, retrieves table names and column names, and exports the data to a SQL file for backup purposes.
+BackupSQL is a Python script designed for creating SQL backups of MySQL databases.
+This script establishes a connection with a MySQL database, retrieves table and column names, and exports the data into a SQL file for backup purposes.
+Additionally, it provides functionality to automatically restore data from a backup SQL file to a backup database.

 ## Features